durucrypto/bubblemaps-hackathon/README.md

 ## ✅ Features

 1. **Bubble Map Screenshot:**
    Generates and returns a screenshot of the token's bubble map, providing a visual representation of the supply distribution.

 2. **Token Information:**
-   Gives relevant information for the token such as market cap, price, volume.
+   Gives relevant information about the token, such as market cap, price, and volume.

 3. **Decentralization Metrics:**
-   Displays metrics like the decentralization score and the percentage of supply held by centralized exchanges (CEXs).
+   Displays metrics like the token's decentralization score and the percentage of supply held by centralized exchanges (CEXs).

 4. **Additional Insights:**
-   Provides additional insights including the distribution of top wallets, supply clusters, and social links.
+   Provides additional insights, including the distribution of top wallets, supply clusters, and social links.

 ## 💡 Additional Features